EXPENSES

 - Non-Incorporated vendors and consultants (due to tax reporting requirements)

 - Any others as dictated by the University.
-See the Rice University Policies and Procedures on the Procure to Pay Guidelines and Procedures page.
+See the Rice University Policies and Procedures on the Procurement Guidelines and Procedures page.

 - What do I do if my Purchasing Card is lost or stolen?